• Skip to primary navigation

 footnote

 The world will say to you, “We need peace.”
-Find your peace within, hold sacred, bring it with you everywhere you go.
-Peace cannot be shared created with others if we cannot first generate it within.
+Find your peace within, hold it sacred, bring it with you everywhere you go.
+Peace cannot shared or created with others if we cannot first generate it within.

 The world will say to you, “They are the enemy.”
-Love enough to know that just because someone disagrees with you, it does not make them your enemy.
-You may win an argument, you may not change a mind, but if you to, you can always achieve the triumph of radical empathy — an understanding of the heart.
+Love enough to know that just because someone disagrees with you, it does not make your enemy.
+You may not win an argument, you may not change a mind, but if you choose to, you can always achieve the of radical empathy — an understanding of the heart.

 footnote